leftistsgorilla/Website-Code/moons-haunted.md

 >
 > **Bodyguard** — When you **protect** a teammate, take **+1d** to your resistance roll.
 When you gather info to anticipate possible threats in the current situation, you get **+1 effect**.
 The protect teamwork maneuver lets you face a consequence for a teammate.
 If you choose to resist that consequence, this ability gives you +1d to your resistance roll.
 Also, when you read a situation to gather information about hidden dangers or potential attackers, you get +1 effect—which means more detailed information. *Are you just stocky and hard to knock over?
 Do your teammates trust you for some particular reason?
 Are your arms just longer than they should be?*
 >
-> **Brutal** — When you unleash physical violence, it’s especially frightening.
+> **Fearsome** — When you unleash physical violence, it’s especially frightening.
 When you **Command** a frightened target, take **+1d**.
 > You instill fear in those around you when you get violent.
 How they react depends on the person.
 Some people will flee from you, some will be impressed, some will get violent in return.
 The GM judges the response of a given NPC.
-In addition, when you **Command** someone who’s affected by fear (from this ability or otherwise), take +1d to your roll. *Are your features and demeanor terrifying by themselves?Have you sharpened your teeth to fangs?*
+In addition, when you **Command** someone who’s affected by fear (from this ability or otherwise), take +1d to your roll. *Are your features and demeanor terrifying by themselves?
+Have you sharpened your teeth to fangs?*
 >
 > **Not to be Trifled With** — You can **push yourself** to do one of the following: **perform a single feat of physical force that verges on the superhuman** OR **engage a small gang on equal footing in close combat.** When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (+1d, +1 effect, etc.) in addition to the special ability.
 If you perform a feat that verges on the superhuman, you might break a metal weapon with your bare hands, tackle a galloping horse, lift a huge weight, etc. If you engage a small gang on equal footing, you don’t suffer reduced effect due to scale against a small gang (up to six people). *Do you have military or police experience with crowd control?
 Can you sprout a third arm of sinew and steel?*
 >